-Polymetric expressions are the basic representation model of musical data in Bol Processor.
-The word is a mix of polyphony and polyrhythm, the former evoking superposed streams of musical events, and the latter a metric adjustment of their durations.
+Polymetric expressions are the basic representation model for the timing of musical data in the Bol Processor.
+The word is a mixture of polyphony and polyrhythm, the former evoking superimposed streams of musical events, and the latter a metric adjustment of their durations.

-This page illustrates the syntax of simple expressions and their interpretation by the polymetric expansion algorithm exposed in paper Two algorithms for the instanciation of structures of musical objects (Bel 1992).
-This process may get extremely complex since a whole musical work — e.g. Beethoven’s Fugue in B flat major — is handled by Bol Processor as a single polymetric structure.
+This page illustrates the syntax of simple expressions and their interpretation by the polymetric expansion algorithm described in Two algorithms for the instantiation of structures of musical objects (Bel 1992).
+This process can be extremely complex, since an entire musical work — e.g. Beethoven's Fugue in B flat major — is treated by the Bol Processor as a single polymetric structure: see example.

-In this tutorial, simple notes (“C4″, “D4″ etc.) are used following the “English” convention.
-All time-setting processes could be illustrated with sound-objects or simple notes in alternate conventions: “Italian/Spanish/French” or “Indian”.
+In this tutorial, simple notes ("C4", "D4" etc.) are used following the "English" convention.
+All time-setting processes could be illustrated using sound-objects or simple notes in other conventions: "Italian/Spanish/French" or "Indian".

 Symbolic versus physical duration